Skip to content

-Shortage of staff in the restaurant industry - these 6 strategies can help
+Shortage of staff in restaurants - 6 strategies to help out

 Staff shortages in the catering industry were a big issue even before Corona and caused overtime and bad moods.
 Since the end of the lockdown, however, more and more staff - and thus turnover - have been missing from the restaurant trade, as if infected by a virus.
 The severity of the situation and what restaurant owners can do to solve it is the subject of this article.